Book Reflection: Man's Search for Meaning

 - "No man should judge unless he asks himself in absolute honesty whether in a similar situation he might not have done the same."

-I will forever be in awe of a human who was able to transcend situations that would easily crumble any rational, intelligent, or kind human.
+I will forever be in awe of a human who was able to transcend situations that would easily crumble any rational, intelligent, or kind person.
 Rather, the author actually lives out his theory and was able to create such a meaningful book.
 I enjoyed this meta-ness.

 End Feeling: the book left me feeling grateful that books exist and reminded me of my privilege: to have access to things that exist, and the freedom to enjoy them.